cfech/spring-security/README.md

 ![](./images/ouath2-implicit-grant-flow-2.png)

 - less secure because there is no way to send the `ClientSecret` in get requests outside of the Url.
 This would exposing the client credentials it to the world
-- `Access Token` would also come in the URL as well, exposed it
+- The url also contained the `Access Token` , exposing it via query params
-- No way to reliably prevent a malicious user from inject in a different token
+- No way to reliably prevent a malicious user from stealing the `Acces Token`

 ### Demo ###
 [oauth playground](https://www.oauth.com/playground/)